marcinczelej/NLP/machine translation projects/Seq2Seq/README.md

 - [x] make collab notebook

 ### Overview
-Seq2Seq model is encoder-decoder machine learning alghoritm that can be used in
+Seq2Seq model is encoder-decoder machine learning algorithm that can be used in
  - Machine Translation
  - Text Summarization
  - Conversational Modeling